Composite Quantile Factor Model: Model estimation and the asymptotic results

 The format of the limiting distributions in \Cref{thm: asymptotic distribution} resembles the result for linear regression coefficients in \citet[Theorem~2.1]{zouandyuan2008cqr}. \begin{remark} When $K=1$, CQFM reduces to the quantile factor model.
 Results in \Cref{thm: asymptotic distribution} are comparable to those in \cite{andoandbai2020jasa}.
 Use the asymptotic distribution for factor loadings as an example.
 At quantile position $\tau$, its asymptotic variance is

-where both $ V_{i,0,\tau}$ and $ \Gamma_{i,0,\tau}$ are defined in their theorem and ``$V_{i,0,\tau}$" is similar to $\Sigma_{F}$ in \Cref{thm: asymptotic distribution}.
+where both $ V_{i,0,\tau}$ and $ \Gamma_{i,0,\tau}$ are defined in their theorem and ``$V_{i,0,\tau}$" is similar to $\Sigma_{F_0}$ in \Cref{thm: asymptotic distribution}.
 This sandwich estimator for covariance is commonly found in other papers on quantile regression with panel data such as \cite{katoandgalvao2012panelquantile,galvaoandkato2016joesmoothedquantile,chenetal2021qfm}.
 In \Cref{thm: asymptotic distribution} with $K=1$, based on \cref{eq:lambda diff equation,eq:lambda distribution}, we have

 which matches the result in \cite{andoandbai2020jasa}.
-Our result is made simpler by the i.i.d. errors in \Cref{asump: iid} that allow us to separate $f_{\varepsilon}(b_{0\tau_{k}})$ from $\Sigma_{F}$ in the term $f_{\varepsilon}(b_{0\tau_{k}}) \Sigma_{F}$; other papers typically consider the distribution of $\varepsilon_{it}$ conditional on either some regressors or the factors, see, for example, the term ``$\Gamma_{i,0,\tau} =T^{-1} \sum_{t=1}^{T}g_{it}(0|\cdot)z_{it,0,\tau}z_{it,0,\tau}$'' in \citet[Theorem~2]{andoandbai2020jasa}, where the conditional density function $g_{it}(0|\cdot)$ cannot be taken out of the summation sign as $T \rightarrow \infty$.
+Our result is made simpler by the i.i.d. errors in \Cref{asump: iid} that allow us to separate $f_{\varepsilon}(b_{0\tau_{k}})$ from $\Sigma_{F_0}$ in the term $f_{\varepsilon}(b_{0\tau_{k}}) \Sigma_{F_0}$; other papers typically consider the distribution of $\varepsilon_{it}$ conditional on either some regressors or the factors, see, for example, the term ``$\Gamma_{i,0,\tau} =T^{-1} \sum_{t=1}^{T}g_{it}(0|\cdot)z_{it,0,\tau}z_{it,0,\tau}$'' in \citet[Theorem~2]{andoandbai2020jasa}, where the conditional density function $g_{it}(0|\cdot)$ cannot be taken out of the summation sign as $T \rightarrow \infty$.
 This simplification can also be found in \citet[Theorem~4.1]{koenker_2005} for the linear quantile regression with i.i.d. errors.
 If the distribution of $\varepsilon_{it}$ is conditional on $F_{0t}$, $\Sigma_{\text{CQFA,}\lambda}$ will have a format similar to \cref{eq:AndoBai lambda var}. \end{remark}

 \begin{remark} If the true factor and factor loading, $F_{0t}$ and $\lambda_{0i}$, do not meet the normalization conditions in \cref{eq: normalization}, $\hat{F}_t$ and $\hat{\lambda}_{i}$ estimate a rotation of the corresponding true values.
 Our proof can be adapted to incorporate a rotation matrix.
-To simplify the presentation of the asymptotic results, we omit the rotation matrix in \Cref{thm: asymptotic distribution}, similar to \cite{andoandbai2020jasa}.
-We also implicitly assume that the signs of $\hat{F}_t$ match those in $F_{0t}$; if not, one can directly assume the existence of a sign matrix $S$ such that $F_{0t} S$ and $\hat{F}_t$ have the same sign (see \cite{stockandwatson2002JASA,chenetal2021qfm}). \end{remark}
+To simplify the presentation of the asymptotic results, we assume factors and loadings are identifiable under the normalization assumptions and omit the rotation matrix in \Cref{thm: asymptotic distribution}, similar to \cite{andoandbai2020jasa}. \end{remark}